fenomas/voxel-physics-engine/README.md

 #### Changes in latest version:

+ * `0.11.0`
+   * Export a named constructor function instead of a callback
  * `0.10.0`
    * Fixes `body.onCollide` arg to be a correctly scaled impulse vector
    * Body `onCollide` now passed before bounces are resolved (allowing client to adjust `body.restitution` depending on the terrain)